sourcegraph/deploy-sourcegraph-helm/charts/sourcegraph-executor/README.md

 # Sourcegraph Exexutor Helm Chart

 This chart contains two deployments, Sourcegraph Executors and a private Docker Registry.
-It is a supplemental chart for the parent [sourcegraph/sourcegraph] Helm Chart if you wish to deploy executors
+It is a supplemental chart for the parent [sourcegraph/sourcegraph] Helm Chart if you wish to deploy executors.

 Use cases: